Lynn Anderson: Early life

 Lynn Rene Anderson was born in Grand Forks, North Dakota, on September 26, 1947, to Casey and Liz Anderson.
 Her grandparents were Scandinavian immigrants who established a North Dakota "saddle club".
 According to Anderson, she could ride horses before she could walk.
 While she was still a young child, the family relocated to a subdivision in Fair Oaks, California.

 However, Anderson insisted that her parents move to a ranch, prompting the family to move to Sacramento, California.
-In Sacramento, the Anderson family bought a ranch with two acres of land.
+In Sacramento, the Andersons bought a ranch with two acres of land.
 The family raised horses, which she learned how to ride and care for.
-At the age of nine, Anderson won second place at a local horse-racing event in San Francisco, California.
+At the age of 9, Anderson won second place at a local horse-racing event in San Francisco, California.
 Lynn also became interested in performing from an early age.
-Both her parents were aspiring songwriters that had formed friendships with west country performers.
+Both her parents were aspiring songwriters who had formed friendships with west country performers.
 Her performing and musical interests continued into high school.
 During her teens she landed a job working as a secretary for KROY in Sacramento.
 Upon graduating, she became the station's secretary to the general manager.

 While working full-time, Lynn continued entering equestrian competitions.
 Once winning several competitions, she was dubbed the "California Horse Show Queen" in 1966.
 While watching her daughter at these events, Liz Anderson was also composing songs.
 She sent her compositions to Los Angeles and Nashville, Tennessee, where they were heard by music executives.
 Among the songs heard was "(My Friends Are Gonna Be) Strangers", which was recorded by Merle Haggard in 1964.
-The song led producer Chet Atkins to Liz to a recording contract at RCA Victor.
+The song led producer Chet Atkins to sign Liz to a recording contract at RCA Victor.
 This prompted the family to relocate to Nashville.
 Before officially moving, Liz took a brief trip with her daughter to Nashville in 1965.
 At a hotel, mother and daughter performed in an informal sing-along with several other artists.
 Also present at the sing-along was producer Slim Williamson.
 Impressed by her vocals, Williamson offered Lynn a recording contract of her own.
 In 1966, she signed her first recording contract with Chart Records.